sunnysidedenver/swpc_27day/README.md

 - 95 percent of the forecasts have an error < 47 (2 sd) => 5 percent have an error > 47 (3 sd+ "outliers") </br>
 - 68 percent of the forecasts have an error < 31 (1 sd).</br>

 Note: Flare enhanced F10.7 values have not been removed from this table and likely reflect the largest of the forecast errors seen here.
-More detail can be found in the notebook file.
+Only 4 of these errors were found.
+More details can be found in the notebook.

 ![Plot2](https://github.com/sunnysidedenver/swpc_27day/blob/main/f10_errors(2).png)